 Make a splash!

-Where to cool off when the heat is on, without going to the sea: the Muddy pick of the best lidos, water parks and wild swimming near you
+Where to cool off when the heat is on: 30 of the best lidos, freshwater and marine lakes, water parks and wild swimming in Somerset, Dorset, Bristol and beyond.

 Come on in, the water’s lovely…

 The Bristol Lido, hidden amongst the pastel-coloured houses of Clifton is the closest you’ll get to the Med in the city – with infinity pool, spa and poolside cafe, excellent restaurant and pizza oven.

 The Art Deco Portishead Open Air Pool right on the coast, has brilliant views over the Bristol Channel from its sun terraces; book here before heading over.
 The Greenbank Pool in Street, which was built in the 1930s by the Clark family (of Clarks Shoes/Clarks Village fame – not typos, they don’t use the apostrophe), as an alternative to men swimming nude in the river Brue, has a main pool, children’s pool, a splash area with slides and fountains, and lots of space for picnics.
 Other local lidos include Shepton Mallet, the Wivey Pool, in Wiveliscombe, Shaftesbury Oasis and Tintinhull Pool.

 Britain’s oldest lido, the Georgian Cleveland Pools in Bath, is scheduled to re-open in September after years – and £6m – of restoration.
 Ultimately the pool will be heated, but for now it will be cold water swimming only.